-ΤΟΡΙΣ SUMMARY What is the FINEOS Platform and what are the key products The FINEOS Platform is FINEOS' end-to-end, module-based core system solution, designed and delivered via the cloud as a SaaS solution.
-The FINEOS Platform comprises FINEOS AdminSuite, FINEOS Engage and FINEOS Insight: FINEOS AdminSuite: designed to support an insurer's core administrative processes. on the FINEOS Platform?
-The modules within FINEOS AdminSuite can be deployed separately or as a complete solution across the following products: FINEOS Claims: End-to-end solution managing the entire claims process from intake to closure FINEOS Payments: Automated and accurate benefit payments solution that manages timely payments, supporting both one-off and recurring payments FINEOS Provider: Solution for management of healthcare providers, including facilitating payments to those providers FINEOS Absence: Absence (i.e. employee leave) management solution from initial absence request through to return to work, facilitating both paid and unpaid leave FINEOS Policy: Centralised reference point for policy administration - focusing on speed and flexibility FINEOS Billing: Billing and reconciliation management solution supporting multiple product types and billing models FINEOS Engage: Assists insurers to connect digitally in real time with customers, businesses and technology partners outside of their organisation FINEOS Insight: Data analytics capabilities allowing clients to assess and present data in more useful ways For further information, see Section 3.3 How have FINEOS developed its products over time?
+What is the FINEOS Platform and what are the key products on the FINEOS Platform?

+The FINEOS Platform is FINEOS' end-to-end, module-based core system solution, designed and delivered via the cloud as a SaaS solution.
+The FINEOS Platform comprises FINEOS AdminSuite, FINEOS Engage and FINEOS Insight:

+- FINEOS AdminSuite: designed to support an insurer's core administrative processes.
+The modules within FINEOS AdminSuite can be deployed separately or as a complete solution across the following products: - FINEOS Claims: End-to-end solution managing the entire claims process from intake to closure - FINEOS Payments: Automated and accurate benefit payments solution that manages timely payments, supporting both one-off and recurring payments - FINEOS Provider: Solution for management of healthcare providers, including facilitating payments to those providers - FINEOS Absence: Absence (i.e. employee leave) management solution from initial absence request through to return to work, facilitating both paid and unpaid leave - FINEOS Policy: Centralised reference point for policy administration focusing on speed and flexibility - FINEOS Billing: Billing and reconciliation management solution supporting multiple product types and billing models - FINEOS Engage: Assists insurers to connect digitally in real time with customers, businesses and technology partners outside of their organisation - FINEOS Insight: Data analytics capabilities allowing clients to assess and present data in more useful ways

+How have FINEOS developed its products over time?

 FINEOS has dedicated significant resources and financial investment to transition from a vendor of a single claims management software to a core systems vendor with a broad suite of software products in the form of modules accessible on the FINEOS Platform.
 Since FY15, FINEOS has invested approximately €90 million into the FINEOS Platform, with the majority of this investment focusing on the development of modules other than FINEOS Claims.

-For further information, see Section 3.3.2 Who are FINEOS' clients?
-As a leader in global claims management software and a vendor of a comprehensive module-based core software solution, FINEOS has built a strong client base, which includes: • six of the ten largest LA&H insurers in Australia; six of the ten largest group LA&H insurers in the US; a purpher of large multiplication insurers in lealand the LW and Northern Europeand a number of large multi-line insurers in Ireland, the UK and Northern Europe; and 100% of the New Zealand accident claims market.
+Who are FINEOS' clients?

+As a leader in global claims management software and a vendor of a comprehensive module-based core software solution, FINEOS has built a strong client base, which includes:

+- six of the ten largest LA&H insurers in Australia; - six of the ten largest group LA&H insurers in the US; - · a number of large multi-line insurers in Ireland, the UK and Northern Europe; and - 100% of the New Zealand accident claims market.

 FINEOS currently provides its software to 48 clients, covering 29,210 users across eight countries in Asia Pacific (APAC), North America and Europe.
-For further information, see Section 3.2